dgilland/blog/blog/posts/introduction-to-generative-classes-in-python.rst

 .. author: Derrick Gilland

+This is part one in my series on `Generative Classes <link://tag/generative-classes>`_.

 A Python Generative Class is defined as

     a class that returns or clones, i.e. generates, itself when accessed by certain means